peeterjoot/gapauli/README.md

 * lorentzForce.nb -- The Force and power components of the covariant (STA) Lorentz force equation are expanded symbolically.
 * shortCurrentFilament.nb -- don't remember.
 * ellipticParameterization.nb -- don't remember.
+* triangleInscribedCircle.nb -- This computes the center point vector and the radius for a circle inscribed in a triangle.
+Graphical demonstration of the solution with Animate.
+Uses Cl20